 I bought 2 dozen newborn/infant osocozy prefolds from Amazon.
 1 dozen prefolds costs $25.

-I have used Sweet Pea covers on a newborn and loved them.
-Four diaper covers from Sweet Pea cost $44.
+I have used Thirsties Duo Covers on a newborn as well as my toddler and loved them.
+Four diaper covers from Thirsties cost about $50.
 I started out with only 4 and washed them when 2 got wet or soiled.
 I never had a problem running out of covers.
 However, for a newborn or infant the chances are a lot higher that the cover will become soiled.
 In that case, I would order 8 covers.

 If you are looking at used items make sure you know what you are getting first.
 Ask for photos, condition of elastics and pul and also if there are any issues.
 Finally, always use paypal so you are protected if anything doesn’t go as expected.